INTRODUCTION

 CONCLUSION

 Probiotics play a vital role in maintaining gut health, supporting digestion and boosting immunity.
 Incorporating probiotic-rich foods like yoghurt, kimchi and kefir into your diet helps balance the gut microbiome and reduce bloating.
 A well-nourished gut contributes to better mental clarity, improved digestion and long-term health and wellbeing benefits.
-Include probiotics to promote good health and enhance a healthier, more resilient body.
+Include probiotics to promote good health and enhance a healthier and more resilient body.